 Julie Simson has sung with opera companies throughout the United States including Houston Opera, Dallas Opera, Santa Fe Opera, Opera Memphis, and Opera Colorado performing such roles as Hansel inÂ Hansel and Gretel, the Composer inÂ Ariadne auf Naxos, and Suzuki inÂ Madama Butterfly.
 She has also performed as soloist in major oratorio works with the Denver, Colorado Springs, Cedar Rapids, Omaha and Milwaukee Symphonies and in Boulder at the MahlerFest and Bach Festival.

-Stephen King is the Lynette S. Autrey Professor of Voice and Co-Chair of Vocal Studies at the Shepherd School of Music at Rice University.
+Stephen King is the Lynette S. Autrey Professor of Voice at the Shepherd School of Music at Rice University.
 Additionally, he is Director of Vocal Instruction for the singers of the famed Houston Grand Opera Studio and is a member of the Artist Faculty of the Aspen Music Festival and Ravinia Festivalâ€™s Steans Music Institute.

 Virginia Weckstrom is Artist Teacher of Collaborative Piano and Chamber Music at the Shepherd School and artist in residence at the Glenn Gould School.
 She is also a member of the artist faculty at the Aspen Music Festival.
 Previously, Ms. Weckstrom taught collaborative piano and chamber music at the Cleveland Institute of Music and was director of Chamber Music at the Residential College of the University of Michigan.